garethltm/obsibrain/2024 Semester 1/INFOSYS303 - Solutions Architecture/ArchiMate Enterprise Architecture.md

 	in support of the application world & Business Layers
 2. model operational or physical technology with facilities, physical equipment, materials & distribution networks

+The general structure of models within the different layers is similar.
+The same types of elements & relationships are used, although their exact nature & granularity differ
+- In alignment with service-orientation, the m